The quadric flat torus theorem: Quadric Complexes

 \begin{defn} The \emph{combinatorial neighborhood} $N(Z)$ of a subcomplex $Z \subset X$ is the union of closed cells intersecting $Z$.
 If $Z\subset Y\subset X$ are subcomplexes, then $N_Y(Z)\subset X$ denotes the combinatorial neighborhood of $Z$ in $Y$ considered as a subcomplex of $X$. \end{defn}

-\begin{defn} Let $X$ be a complex.
+\begin{defn}[Paths and cycles] Let $X$ be a complex.
 A \emph{path} in $X$ is a map $P\to X$ where $P$ is a complex homeomorphic to a closed interval.
 The path is \emph{trivial} if the interval is trivial.
+The \emph{length} $|P|$ of a path is the number of $1$-cells in $P$.
 An \emph{endpoint} of $P \to X$ is the image of an endpoint of $P$.
 A path is \emph{closed} if its endpoints coincide.
 A \emph{cycle} in $X$ is a map $C\to X$ where $C$ is a complex homeomorphic to a circle.
 A path or cycle is \emph{immersed} if it is locally injective.
-Two cycles $C_1\to X$ and $C_2\to X$ in $X$ are \emph{equivalent} if there exists an isomorphism $C_1\to C_2$ so that $C_1\to X$ factors as $C_1\to C_2\to X$.
+Two cycles (or two paths) $C_1\to X$ and $C_2\to X$ in $X$ are \emph{equivalent} if there exists an isomorphism $C_1\to C_2$ so that $C_1\to X$ factors as $C_1\to C_2\to X$. \end{defn}

+Note that a path or cycle is determined by the sequence of oriented edges that it traverses, so we will sometimes indicate a path by such a sequence.